kvnptl/practice_git/README.md

 git status
 ```

-30. Now for example, you committed some changes and you want to undo the commit, you can use the following command:
+30. Now, for example, if you committed some changes and you want to undo the commit, you can use the following command:

 ```bash
 git reset --soft HEAD~1 # --soft means that the changes will be in the staging area